-BE IT FURTHER RESOLVED that a copy of the four documents be attached to and made a part of the minutes for this meeting.
+BE IT FURTHER RESOLVED that a copy of Attachment A be attached to and made a part of the minutes for this meeting.

-The motion was seconded by Karen Haber and carried by a unanimous vote of 7 to 0.
-Jim O'Donnell then declared the motion to be duly adopted, and the Secretary then designated copies of the documents as Exhibit C.
+The motion was seconded by Mike LaBeth and carried by a unanimous vote of 6 to 0, and the Secretary designated a copy of Attachment A as Exhibit F. Sarah Burkemper then declared the motion to be duly adopted.